 A-Book execution removes one risk: your broker trading against you.
 It doesn't remove the market risk that comes with commodity volatility.
 That part is on you.

-This guide shows you how to measure and manage that exposure.
-You'll learn which drivers actually move commodity prices, how to size positions for real volatility, and how to build a repeatable risk process.
-Know your risk before you place the order.
+This guide describes how to measure and manage that exposure.
+It covers which drivers commonly move commodity prices, how position sizing relates to realised volatility, and how a repeatable risk process is typically structured.
+Understanding the risk on a position before placing the order is widely cited as a starting point.

 What Is Commodity Risk?